-It’s always the right time to talk about the migrant crises in India but with the current pandemic bringing this issue into the limelight, it seems apt that we can now watch Prateek Vats’ Eeb Allay Ooo!
+It’s always the right time to talk about the migrant crises in India and after the pandemic brought this issue into the limelight, it seems apt that we can now watch Prateek Vats’ Eeb Allay Ooo!
 The title represents the guttural sounds elicited to drive away monkeys while the film itself revolves around the young migrant Anjani (Shardul Bharadwaj) who moves to New Delhi and is employed as a monkey repeller.
 His job is to drive away the hordes of monkeys inhabiting the urban government colonies of the city using theatrics and sounds as any harm to the monkeys is dealt with the ire of the wildlife conservation officials as well as religious civilians.
 While Anjani finds it hard to master this task, the hopelessness of his situation comes crashing down upon him.

 The migrant crisis isn’t new

 One of the biggest issues this highly realistic film sheds light on is that the migrant crisis is not a new thing.
 In fact, lakhs of people migrate from villages and smaller towns in India to the big cities in search of better jobs and richer lives, only to live in squalor.
 Their living conditions are deplorable and there’s little happiness in their professional lives either.
 Casteism and communalism hinder them from making much progress socially or economically.
 In a society that offers them little attention and far less compassion, these men and women continue to make a big difference albeit in the shadows.